DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Topics to cover and ideas**

  - Test your pipeline
- - &#34;config changes can be more dangerous than code changes&#34;
+ - "config changes can be more dangerous than code changes"
     - find source (quote from [AWS re:Invent 2017: Performing Chaos at Netflix Scale (DEV334)](https://www.youtube.com/watch?v=LaKGx0dAUlo) )
-    - the reason this is true is because we don&#39;t test out config changes (at least the same way we test our code)
+    - the reason this is true is because we don't test out config changes (at least the same way we test our code)